 Academic dishonesty is any type of cheating, plagiarism, fabrication or falsification of data, deception of an instructor by providing false information for missing a exam or deadline, or claiming to have submitted coursework when you know you have not.
 It also includes using paid services to complete an assignment, providing test answers for money, and impersonating another student to help that student benefit academically.
 If you have any questions about whether something constitutes academic dishonesty, please check with your instructor and/or your course syllabus.
 Both instructors and students may complete the form below to report academic dishonesty.

-Cabrillo College has resources to support students who are experiencing food and housing insecurity.
-Students, staff, and faculty can complete the form below to connect students with food vouchers, housing support, and other support services.
+Cabrillo College has basic needs resources to support students who are experiencing food, housing, or transportation barriers.
+Students, faculty and staff can complete the form below to connect students with our Basic Needs Coordinator for support.

 Report a Student of Concern - Refer a Student to Campus and Community Resources